bendisposto/prob2/README.md

-# Experimental ProB 2.0 with Worksheet
+# Experimental ProB 2.0 with Worksheet (Readme.md changed by Rene Goebbels for this branch)

 This project contains experiments for ProB 2.0.
 It is intended for internal usage, do not rely on any of the features or interfaces in this project.